-Employees with questions or concerns about discrimination on the basis of age, race, color, creed, sex, pregnancy, religion, national origin, or disability, or on any other basis prohibited by law should contact the Director of Personnel at 403 East Lincoln Street, Canton, MS 39046 and telephone number (601) 859-3089.
+Employees with questions or concerns about discrimination on the basis of age, race, color, creed, sex, pregnancy, religion, national origin, or disability, or on any other basis prohibited by law should contact Anthony Bailey, Director of Human Resources at 403 East Lincoln Street, Canton, MS 39046 and telephone number (601) 859-3089.
 (See GAAA) Canton Public Schools does not discriminate on the basis of race, color, religion, national origin, sex, age, or disability in its programs or activities.